 - For a few important phrases, you want to provide British English spelling.
 You want these alternative strings to be used when your app runs on a device in the United Kingdom.

-To do this, you could create a small file called
+To do this, create a small file called

 res/values-en-rGB/strings.xml that includes only the strings that

-the strings, the app falls back to the defaults and use what is
+the strings, the app falls back to the defaults and uses what is

 Use the Android Context object for manual locale lookup